JBShady/COD5-Remastered/README.md

 * Increased PaP "waiting" voiceover odds to play 50% of the time rather than 8%, closer to future zombie games.
 * Fixed the loose change Easter Egg so that it actually gives a real 30 points while only showing +25 on the HUD, this is to prevent confusion because the HUD rounds score to the nearest tens.
 * Added extra checks so players will never talk about needing to link the teleporters or open Pack-a-Punch after the task is already completed.
-* Pack-a-Punch hintstring disappears when you are holding an upgraded weapon or when another player's weapon is in the machine.
+* Pack-a-Punch trigger disabled when you are holding an upgraded weapon or when another player's weapon is in the machine.
+* Bowie Knife trigger disabled when equipped and improved to allow other players to use it while a player is in the process of purchasing the weapon
 * Added several unused voiceover lines when a player picks up the Carpenter power up.
 * Player surrounded voiceover now also plays in solo, but without the responses from other characters and at a lower percent chance.
-* The post-teleporter FOV effect now uses your actual FOV when doing the effect instead of zooming out into the default 65.
+* The post-teleporter FOV effect now uses your actual FOV when doing the effect instead of zooming into the default 65.
 * Tweaked teleporter cooldown message to be plural, as all teleporters are set on cooldown after one is used
-* Fixed teleporter cooldown message showing on top of other teleporters that still need to be linked, which are not effected by the cooldown.
+* Fixed teleporter cooldown message showing on other teleporters that still need to be linked, which are not effected by the cooldown.
 * Fixed Der Riese zombies using flesh colored limbs after being gibbed
 * Fixed potential leak with Monkey Bombs
 * Added collision to the metal sheet on the catwalk barrier
-* Added hidden easter egg quest including secret items and hidden achievement
+* Added hidden Easter Egg quest including secret items and hidden achievement
-* Improved PaP and Bowie Knife triggers with improvements from Black Ops I including but not limited to hiding them when they cannot be purchased

 ## Voiceover
 * Fixed low ammo quote spam and thread leak